kumarbrajesh98/Youtube-UI-Clone/README.md

-This is a Dekstop Only View.
+This is a simple Wesbite of YouTube UI in Dekstop Only View.